fbpx

 If you have student loan debt, you are certainly not alone.
 In fact, as of 2022, there are an estimated 44.7million Americans who have student loan debt, according to Education Data.org.

 Sure, student loan debt can be a roadblock on the path to homeownership.
 It can make saving for a down payment more difficult.
-Your student loans may also increase your debt-to-income ratio (“DTI”), which can influence your ability to qualify for a mortgage along with the rate you’re able to get.
-Also, missing a student loan payment can lower your credit score, an important factor in determining your mortgage approval odds.
-Defaulting on your student loans can preclude you from qualifying for certain mortgage programs.
-On the other hand, paying your student loan on time can be a great way to bolster your credit score.
+Student loans may also increase debt-to-income ratio (“DTI”), which can influence a homebuyer’s ability to qualify for a mortgage along with the rate they’re able to get.
+Also, missing a student loan payment can lower credit score, an important factor in determining mortgage approval odds.
+Defaulting on student loans can preclude an individual from qualifying for certain mortgage programs.
+On the other hand, paying student loans on time can be a great way to bolster credit scores.

-When getting started with the homeownership process, be sure to explore all your mortgage options.
-There are multiple types of mortgages that will allow you to buy a home with little down including VA, Conventional First Time Homebuyer programs, and FHA loans.
+When starting the homeownership process, make sure to explore all mortgage options.
+There are multiple types of mortgages that will allow a homebuyer to buy a home with little down including VA, Conventional First Time Homebuyer programs, and FHA loans.
 Each type of program has its own unique way to calculate an estimated monthly student loan payment when the loan is currently in deferment.
-An experienced mortgage loan originator can help you find the right mortgage to fit your unique needs.
+An experienced mortgage loan originator can help find the right mortgage to fit a person’s unique needs.

 Student Loan Forgiveness and Homeownership